Building From Source

 Editable installation

 To further enable rapid development and iteration, we provide an editable installation.
 In an editable installation, the installed package is simply a symbolic link to your working copy of the XGBoost source code.
 So every changes you make to your source directory will be immediately visible to the Python interpreter.
-To install XGBoost as editable installation, first build the shared library as previously described, then install the Python package:
+To install XGBoost as editable installation, first build the shared library as previously described in Running CMake and build, then install the Python package with the

-# Build shared library libxgboost.so cmake -B build -S . -GNinja cmake --build build # Install as editable installation cd ./python-package pip install -e .
+flag:# Build shared library libxgboost.so cmake -B build -S . -GNinja cd build && ninja # Install as editable installation cd ../python-package pip install -e .

 libxgboost.so